Hallmark Research Institute

 Mikrolisk Horological Trademark Index - In German but quite extensive in its coverage of horological maker's marks.

 UK Maker's Marks - A simple site with an extensive list of makers from the various UK Assay Office jurisdictions.
+A must to check if looking up a UK silversmith.

 United States Patent and Trademark Office - Not to be overlooked is the USPTO.
 Using descriptive words will narrow your results.
 You will need time to go through this and all the links above.
 Good luck in your quest.